tekk/useful-scripts-collection/README.md

-# useful-scripts-collection
+# Useful Scripts Collection
 Collection of useful scripts that don't need a separate repo for each.
-Made by me.
 For Linux / Mac / Windows.
+Made by me, @tekk